England's centre-midfield options - ranked

 A former England Player of the Year, Phillips' stock has fallen drastically since starring for his country at Euro 2020.

-His big-money move to Manchester City has been nightmarish, and his loan move to West Ham last season was even more of a disaster.
-While appreciated by former manager Southgate, Phillips is miles away from a return to the England set-up as things stand.
+His big-money move to Manchester City has been nightmarish, and his loan move to West Ham United last season was even more of a disaster.
+While appreciated by former manager Southgate, Phillips is some distance away from an England recall having endured an indifferent spell with the newly promoted Ipswich Town this term.

 9. Ruben Loftus-Cheek